Katherine Fitzgerald, Lady of Hy-Carbery: Character

 The Annals of the Kingdom of Ireland by the Four Masters described her as "a charitable and truly hospitable woman".
-It is also mentioned her liking for castles and military strategy that a probable fosterage in McCarthy Muskerry's household may have favoured.
+Also mentioned is her liking for castles and military strategy that a probable fosterage in McCarthy Muskerry's household may have favoured.

 Marriage

 Probably between her fifteenth and twentieth years, between 1467 and 1472, after obtaining a plausible papal dispensation because her husband's sister married her maternal uncle, Katherine became Finghin MacCarthy Reagh's wife, who was her maternal uncle-by-marriage.
 She mothered four sons and one daughter: